Kenantkurt/Greenweed-Financial-Insights/README.md

-# Greenweed Data Analysis – October 2021
+# Greenweez Data Analysis – October 2021

 This project focuses on analyzing **Greenweed Company’s operational and financial data for October 2021**.
 The goal was to extract key insights and assess profitability, costs, and advertising performance.